 Resilience

 Nelson Mandela was a South African anti-apartheid revolutionary, political leader, peace activist, and philanthropist.
-In 1962, Mandela was arrested and imprisoned for his anti-apartheid activities serving 27 years in prison.
+In 1962, Mandela was arrested and imprisoned for his anti-apartheid activities, serving 27 years in prison.
 He became the President of South Africa in 1994.
-Upon his release Mandela, was often asked how he retained his friendly, polite, and relaxed demeanour while continuing his humanitarian efforts in the face of formidable opposition “Do not judge me by my successes, judge me by how many times I fell down and got back up again.”
+Upon his release, Mandela was often asked how he retained his friendly, polite, and relaxed demeanour while continuing his humanitarian efforts in the face of formidable opposition: “Do not judge me by my successes, judge me by how many times I fell and got back up again.”

 Are you failing fast, learning quickly and succeeding faster?